TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 21/Joshua 21.8.md

 ---

-And the children of Israel gave by lot unto the Levites these cities with their suburbs, as Jehovah commanded by Moses.
+The children of Israel gave these cities with their suburbs by lot to the Levites, as Yahweh commanded by Moses.